ahnlok/food-saver/README.md

 ●Must have CRUD routes for at least one model
 ●Must be deployed using Heroku (with Data)
-●Must utilize at least two libraries, packages, or technologies that we haven’t discussed ●Must allow for or involve the authentication of users in some way●Must have a polished frontend/UI , not Bootstrap ●Must have folder structure that meets MVC Paradigm ●Must meet good quality coding standards (indentation, scoping, naming) ●Must not expose sensitive API key information on the server
+●Must utilize at least two libraries, packages, or technologies that we haven’t discussed ●Must allow for or involve the authentication of users in some way ●Must have a polished frontend/UI , not Bootstrap ●Must have folder structure that meets MVC Paradigm ●Must meet good quality coding standards (indentation, scoping, naming) ●Must not expose sensitive API key information on the server